Matt Heafy

-Matthew Kiichi Heafy (/'heɪfi/ HAY-fee; born January 26, 1986) is an American musician, best known as the guitarist and lead vocalist for heavy metal band Trivium.
+Matthew Kiichi Heafy (/'heɪfi/ HAY-fee; born January 26, 1986) is a Japanese-American guitarist and singer, best known as the frontman of heavy metal band Trivium.
 He was also the lead vocalist for the band Capharnaum, along with Trivium's former producer Jason Suecof.
 In 2017, Heafy was voted sixth on the Ultimate Guitar list "Top 25 Greatest Modern Frontmen".

 Early life

-Heafy was born in Iwakuni, Japan, to a Japanese mother and an American father.
+Heafy was born in Iwakuni, Japan, on January 26, 1986, to a Japanese mother and an American father.
 His father, formerly a member of the United States Marine Corps, is half-Irish and half-German.
-Although Heafy was born in Japan, he only lived there for one year and does not speak Japanese fluently; however, he uses some basic phrases when he performs in Japan.
+Heafy has a younger sister, Michelle, who is a YouTuber.
+Although Heafy was born in Japan, he lived there for only one year and does not speak Japanese fluently; however, he uses some basic phrases when he performs in Japan.
 His family then moved to Orlando, Florida, where he currently resides.
 Heafy attended Lake Brantley High School.
 He completed his senior year while also touring in Europe and graduated in 2004.
-During those years, Heafy used to live a straight edge lifestyle.
+During those years, Heafy lived a straight edge lifestyle.

-Heafy learned to play the tenor saxophone in years leading up to becoming more serious on guitar at the age of eleven.
-At that period he was mostly listening to pop punk bands and even auditioned for a local one called "Freshly Squeezed" by playing the Blink-182 song Dammit.
-However, following his audition, he never got a follow-up call back.
-He also cites being introduced to heavy metal by his classmate, David, who gave him a copy of Metallica's self-titled album.
+Heafy learned to play the tenor saxophone while practicing guitar, becoming more serious about the latter instrument at the age of eleven.
+During this period, he mostly listened to pop-punk and auditioned for a local band, "Freshly Squeezed", by playing the Blink-182 song "Dammit."
+However, he never got a follow-up call back.
+Heafy cites being introduced to heavy metal by his classmate, David, who gave him a copy of Metallica's self-titled album.

-Heafy does not know formal music theory and was almost completely self-taught.
-He does know how to read sheet music, but can only apply it on the saxophone.
-However, in 2015, he started taking formal training for the guitar.
+Heafy is self-taught; he has not studied formal music theory.
+He can read sheet music, but can only apply it when playing the saxophone.
+In 2015, he began formal guitar training.

 "Self-taught for quite a bit of it, did lessons on and off for maybe two or three years, but I do not know anything formal music on guitar.
 I do on saxophone though…but that doesn't help me on guitar."

-Heafy still often uses the same first Gibson Les Paul he got from his father, but only in studio settings.
-For live performances he uses his signature Epiphone Les Paul that is modeled off of his Gibson.